 - 1. Acts on behalf of the congregations of the synod and the whole ELCA to assess the character and qualifications of applicants and candidates. - 2.
 Schedules meetings, retreats, and other events for the candidacy process. - 3.
 Works collegially to make important and sometimes difficult decisions. - 4.
 Provides for appropriate pastoral care for candidates. - 5.
 Evaluates and cares for candidates throughout the candidacy process. - 6.
 Adheres to churchwide policies and procedures, honoring the process as outlined in this candidacy manual. - 7.
 Participates in training and ongoing education. - 8.
 Provides support, guidance, and resources to assist applicants and candidates in their ongoing discernment. - 9.
 Oversees the application process. - a.
 Provides applicants with the necessary information and material. - b.
 Receives an applicant's Congregational Registration form. - c.
 Arranges for an initial interview(optional). - d.
-Arranges for a psychological evaluation and background check. - e.
+Arranges for a psychological evaluation and backgroundcheck. - e.
 Offers financial assistance to candidates, when possible. - 10.
 Conducts interviews at appropriate times throughout the candidacy process. - 11.
-Makes requests to the candidacy staff in the Christian Community and Leadership home area for equivalencies or waivers from any essential standards or requirements of candidacy, including: - a.TEEM program entry, - b.educational requirements, - c. supervised clinical ministry requirements, and - d.exemptions to the Lutheran learning and formation requirement for students attending a non-ELCA seminary. - 12.
+Makes requests to the candidacy staff in the Christian Community and Leadership home area for equivalencies or waivers from any essential standards or requirements of candidacy, including: - a.
+TEEM program entry, - b. educational requirements, - c. supervised clinical ministry requirements, and - d. exemptions to the Lutheran learning and formation requirement for students attending a non-ELCA seminary. - 12.
 Maintains candidacy files according to procedures determined by the candidacy staff in the Christian Community and Leadership home area. - 13.
+When an applicant is inactive and the committee acts to terminate the application, the synod must report this fact to the Christian Community and Leadership home area. - 14.
 Conveys in a timely manner all requested information to the Christian Community and Leadership home area.